diagnosenet/diagnosenet.github.io/_posts/2019-07-02-building-cluster-on-jetson-tk2.md

 ### The storage

-Each node owns 30GB of local storage, represented by the bock device `/dev/mmcblk0`.
+Each node owns 30GB of local storage, represented by the block device `/dev/mmcblk0`.

 In addition, nodes numbered 7, 15 and 23 each have access to one 1TB SATA SSD, through their block device `/dev/sda`.
 We will share these three SSD with the Network File System, to allow every node to use this storage.

 ### The management interface

-All nodes are connected by serial port to an out-of-band management (OOBM) interface, running an Ubuntu 14.04 operating system.
-Through this interface, it is possible to control all the nodes with the program `minicom`, as described in the next sections.
+All nodes are connected by serial port to an out-of-band management (OOBM) interface.
+Through it, it is possible to control all the nodes with the program `minicom`, as described in the next sections.

 The OOBM interface is controlled by an Ubuntu 14.04 operating system.
 Like the nodes, it is accessible by SSH and has Internet access.